Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: Introduction

 We note that blindspot discovery is an emerging research area and that there has been more emphasis on developing new \bdm{}s than on formalizing the problem itself.
 Consequently, we propose a problem formalization, summarize different approaches for evaluating \bdm{}s, and summarize several high-level design choices made by \bdm{}s.
 When we do this, we observe the following two gaps.
 First, existing evaluations are based on an incomplete knowledge of the model's blindspots, which limits the types of measurements and claims they can make.
 Second, dimensionality reduction is a relatively underexplored aspect of \bdm{} design.

 Motivated these gaps in prior work, we propose a new evaluation framework, \evaln{}, and a new \bdm{}, \methodn{}. \evaln{} is a synthetic evaluation framework for \bdm{}s that differs from past evaluations in that it gives us complete knowledge of the model's blindspots and allows us to identify factors that influence \bdm{} performance.
 Additionally, we refine the evaluation metrics used by prior work.
-Inspired by the intuition that clustering is typically easier in lower dimensions, we introduce \methodn{}, a simple \bdm{} that finds blindspots by clustering on a low-dimensional (2D) image representation.
+Inspired by the intuition that clustering is typically easier in lower dimensions, we introduce \methodn{}, a simple \bdm{} that finds blindspots by clustering on a low-dimensional 2D image representation.

-We use \evaln{} to run controlled experiments to identify factors that influence \bdm{} performance (\eg{} the number of blindspots in a model) and show that \methodn{} is competitive with and in many cases outperforms existing \bdm{}s.
-We run additional experiments using $100,000$ photographs from the MS-COCO dataset \citep{lin2014microsoft}, a large-scale object detection benchmark, and find that these trends discovered using \evaln{} generalize to a large benchmark dataset.
+We use \evaln{} to run controlled experiments to identify several factors that influence \bdm{} performance.
+We run additional experiments using $100,000$ photographs from the MS-COCO dataset \citep{lin2014microsoft}, a large-scale object detection benchmark, and find that these trends discovered using \evaln{} generalize.
+Our experiments show that \methodn{} is competitive with and in many cases outperforms existing \bdm{}s, a finding that has exciting implications for future work on interactive blindspot discovery.
 In our extended discussion, we present several promising directions for future research on \bdm{}s to address the failure modes that we discovered.
 Overall, we hope that the methodology and analyses presented in this work will help facilitate a more rigorous science of blindspot discovery.